rancher/cattle/README.md

 ## Integrating

-You should really read up on how orchestration works under the hood, but for a quick example.
+You should really read up on [how orchestration works][6] under the hood, but for a quick example.
 Here is how you can integrate with Cattle so that right before a virtual machine or container is launched your code is called to do something.
 You can write this in any language, but just to demonstrate how easy it is we will use bash and [jq][12].

 ```bash
 #!/bin/bash